The Rocky Horror Show: Scandinavia

-French productions
+France, Germany and Spain

-A French-language version of the musical was staged at the Théâtre de la Porte Saint-Martin, Paris in 1975.
-Production by Jean-Pierre Reyes in association with Michael White.
-Original text and music booklet by Richard O'Brien; adapted into French by Javier Arroyuelo and Rafael Lopez Sanchez, the song's lyrics were translated by Alain Boublil; directed by Pierre Spivakoff; sets and costumes by Elisabeth Saurel and choreography by Victor Upshaw.

-The cast featured Pierre Spivakoff as Dr. Frank-N-Furter, Nathalie Brehal as Janet Weiss, Roger Mirmont as Brad Majors (renamed Paul in the production), Gérard Surugue as Riff-Raff, Myriam Mézières as Magenta/The Usherette, Celia Booth as Columbia, Ticky Holgado as Eddie/Dr. Scott, Jeffrey Kime as Rocky Horror, Geoffrey Carey as The Narrator.
+A French-language version of the musical was staged at the Théâtre de la Porte Saint-Martin, Paris, in 1975.
+The production was by Jean-Pierre Reyes and Michael White, with a French translation by Javier Arroyuelo and Rafael Lopez Sanchez; the lyrics were translated by Alain Boublil.
+It was directed by Pierre Spivakoff, with sets and costumes by Elisabeth Saurel and choreography by Victor Upshaw.
+Pierre Spivakoff was Frank, with Nathalie Brehal as Janet, Roger Mirmont as Brad (renamed Paul), Gérard Surugue as Riff-Raff, Myriam Mézières as Magenta/The Usherette, Celia Booth as Columbia, Ticky Holgado as Eddie/Dr. Scott, Jeffrey Kime as Rocky, Geoffrey Carey as The Narrator.